Huevos Rancheros, vegetarian authentic Mexican breakfast recipe with crispy eggs and black beans on tortillas, served with avocado and salsa on top.

-You can always add some bacon if you wish and other vegetables (mushrooms, corn, spinach, kale, etc) I just wanted to keep it simple this time.
+You can always add some bacon if you wish and other vegetables (mushrooms, corn, spinach, kale, etc) I just wanted to keep it easy and traditional this time.

 How to Make Huevos Rancheros

-It is really easy to make this pretty darn good, flavorful and hearty Mexican breakfast.
+It is really easy to make this pretty darn good, flavorful and hearty Mexican breakfast recipe!

-The eggs are baked in the oven and the whole dish comes together incredibly great when you cut into runny yolks to combine with beans, avocado, tomato salsa and the rest of the ingredients.
+The eggs baked in the oven are a bit more healthier than the fried ones 🙂 This whole dish comes together incredibly great when you cut into runny yolks to combine with beans, avocado, tomato salsa and the rest of the ingredients.

 Making Huevos Rancheros for a Crowd

-You can choose to make this Huevos Rancheros recipe for a crowd of just for one.
-Hues Rancheros is one of the best recipes when we talk brunch.
+You can choose to make this Mexican egg recipe for a crowd of just for two.
+It is one of the best versatile recipes when we talk brunch.